leaf-ai/studio-go-runner/README.md

 Other actors in the same ecosystem as the runner include :

+A queuing component for orchestrating experiments on remote workers.
 StudioML allows the creation of python work loads that can be queued using a variety of message queue technologies and input data along with results to be persisted and shared using common storage platforms.

+A storage complex for hosting experiment source data and experiment results, typically an S3 compatible storage offering.
 ENN reporter is an envisioned element of the ecosystem that will perform a similar function to the 'studio ui' command with additional features to cache queries against the S3 or other system of record for experiments and projects.
 It will be delivered as a seperate component.

 # Introduction and ENN workflow